Posted on July 15 2021

 - Adjustable straps: This seems like a no brainer, but shop for something with sturdy, strong straps.
 Some have a neck closure just above the front float device, so make sure you study the sizing chart and note the weight when you measure your pooch to make sure you're getting a good fit.

 - Color: This isn't just an aesthetic consideration (although, getting your dog something they would potentially look cute in is an important factor), but a reminder that life jackets on dogs — especially those with bright colors — can help identify them if they swim far away.
-A stylish life jacket with a shark fin is cute, but consider one with clearly visible coloring on it like the Outward Hound Granby or this one.
+A stylish life jacket with a shark fin is cute, but consider one with clearly visible coloring on it like the Outward Hound Granby.

 - Leash attachment: getting a vest with a place to connect a leash (often referred to as a "D-ring" for its shape) are great for owners that want to keep a pup close by in an exciting, high stimulation environment like a lake or river.
 Look for one with a quick release for extra freedom.